yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 While investigating the long-standing crashes pertaining to `Pokémon Sword/Shield`, bunnei found they were related to race conditions.

-The first would happen when opening a new session to a service: that is, yuzu would create a host thread, where service session requests can be dispatched to asynchronously.
+The first would happen when opening a new session to a service: that is, yuzu would create a `host thread` (a non-emulated thread), where service session requests can be dispatched to asynchronously.
-When this session was closed, the host thread for the closing session was being removed from the tracking list at the same time as a new one was added, which caused the race condition.
+When this session was closed, the `host thread` for the closing session was being removed from the tracking list at the same time as a new one was added, which caused the race condition.

 Services are requested by games when they want to send certain audio to play to the speakers, request certain graphics to be loaded into memory, etc.
 `Pokémon Sword/Shield`, in particular, opens and closes LDN service sessions very frequently, which is why it is one of the most affected titles.